MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 Templates are limited to a specific number of channels, tabs, and apps.

  > [!Note]
- > You can add more channels, tabs, and apps to the team after it's been created from a template.
+ > You can add more channels, tabs, and apps to the team after it's created from a template.

 |Feature | Limit|
 |-|-|